jacob-kruse/perdiscor/Project_2/README.md

 A number of arguments can be passed to this function.
 These are described below.

+* `-u HTTPS_URL`: This determines the URL or location of the desired object for download
+* `-n NUM_PARTS`: This determines how many parallel threads will be used and how many parts you will split the original object into
+* `-o OUTPUT_FILE`: This determines the output location of the final concatenated object

-For example, if you want to perform a range download for the object at `google.com` with 5 parallel threads and output it to `image.jpg`, you would use the following.
+For example, if you want to perform a range download for the object at `https://arxiv.org/static/browse/0.3.4/images/arxiv-logo-one-color-white.svg` with 5 parallel threads and output it to `image.jpg`, you would use the following.

     ./http_downloader -u https://arxiv.org/static/browse/0.3.4/images/arxiv-logo-one-color-white.svg -n 5 -o image.jpg